jmiramont/benchmarks-detection-denoising/README.md

 """
 ```

-Then, your method is encapsulated in a new class called `NewMethod`.
-This class must inherit from the abstract class `MethodTemplate`.
-Abstract classes are not implemented but they serve the purpose of establishing a template for new classes by forcing the implementation of abstract methods.
+In the next part of the file, your method is encapsulated in a new class called `NewMethod`. (you don't need to change the name of this class, but you can do it if you prefer to).
+This class must inherit from the [abstract class](https://docs.python.org/3/library/abc.html) `MethodTemplate`.
+Abstract classes are not implemented but serve the purpose of establishing a template for new classes by forcing the implementation of abstract methods.
 This simply means that you will have to implement a class method called -unsurprisingly- `method`:

 ```python